brendt/stitcher.io/src/content/book/06-states.md

 }
 ```

-Whatever approach you prefer, in essence you're listing all available options and check if one of them matches the current one, and do something based on that check.
+Whatever approach you prefer, in essence you're listing all available options, check if one of them matches the current one, and do something based on the outcome.
 It's a big if/else statement, whatever syntactic sugar you prefer.

-Using this approach, we add a responsibility to either the model or the enum class: _it_ has to know what a specific state should do, _it_ has to know how a state works.
+Using this approach, we add a responsibility, either to the model or the enum class: _it_ has to know what a specific state should do, _it_ has to know how a state works.
 The state pattern turns this the other way around: it treats "a state" as a first-class citizen of our codebase.
 Every state is represented by a separate class, and each of these classes _acts_ upon a subject.

 Is that difficult to grasp?
 Let's take it step by step.

-We start with an abstract class `InvoiceState`, this interface describes all functionality that invoice states can provide.
+We start with an abstract class `InvoiceState`, this class describes all functionality that concrete invoice states can provide.
 In our case we want a state to provide a colour.

 ```php
 abstract class InvoiceState